-Once you are satisfied with the content of the Preconstruction Info, simply click Print button to print a copy.

-To export to a PDF or Word file click Export.
+Once you are satisfied with the content of the Preconstruction Info, simply click the Export button to print or export to a PDF or Word.

 Alternatively you can click Preview to view a preview.

 For more detailed information about the Pre-construction Info and why you need one, see page 40.